AaronGothard/portfolio/pages/about.md

 <br><br>
  I currently work as a MakerTech at the Wond'ry in Nashville, where I assist in the fabrication of a wide range of personal and professional projects: everything from workbenches to kaleidoscopes to bone biopsy training tools.
 <br><br>
 I would love to hear from you, whether it is just to chat or if you are looking for someone to join your team!
-My email is aaron.m.gothard@vanderbilt.edu and my resume is linked <a href="/resume.pdf" target="_blank">here</a>.
+My email and socials are all linked below if you want to check them out, and there is also a copy of my resume for your consideration.
 Have a great day!
 </p>

-{% include about/index.html %}
+{% include about/timeline.html}

 <!-- <div class="row">